 How can I avoid using fluff in my writing?

-There are several Examples of fluff in writing include unnecessary adjectives, vague descriptors, and redundant phrases.
+Examples of fluff in writing include unnecessary adjectives, vague descriptors, and redundant phrases.
 For instance:

 “The brightly colored petals of the flower were so beautiful and vibrant.”
 This sentence could be edited down to “The petals of the flower were vibrant.”